Figtree Point camping area

 Features: Fig Tree Point camping area is set among open forests with some wet, closed forest types (melaleuca species and cabbage tree palms).
 Camp sites provide limited shade.
 There is a grassed day-use area nearby and a short 500m walking track.

 Location: Approximately 6.5km from Elanda Point or approximately 10km from Boreen Point via the upper Noosa River.

 No. sites: There is a defined camping area with numerous tent pads.
-The area caters for up to 3 groups to a maximum of 25 people.
+The area caters for up to 3 groups of 8 people to a maximum of 24 people in total.

 Access: The camping area can be reached by boat, canoe or walking track.
 Vehicle access permits are NOT required to access this camping area.